 Are all the cool kids doing it?

 Your goals are unique; it’s imperative that your software includes the features that support them.
-By clearly defining your purpose before you look at different marketing automation tools, you decrease the chances of being swayed or misled by needless bells and whistles…and marketers of marketing automation are masters at distracting you with shiny objects. 😉
+By clearly defining your purpose before you look at different marketing automation tools, you decrease the chances of being swayed or misled by needless bells and whistles.
+And one thing marketers of marketing automation software are masters at is distracting you with shiny objects. 😉

 Marketing Automation Requirements Gathering